ibm-cloud-docs/vmwaresolutions/sddc/sd_orderinginstance.md

 **Important:**
 * Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
-* Ensure that all of the VLANs you select are in the same pod, because ESXi servers cannot be provisioned on mixed-pod VLANs.
+* Ensure that all of the VLANs you select are in the same pod because ESXi servers cannot be provisioned on mixed-pod VLANs.

 ## Services

-When you order a Cloud Foundation instance, you can also order additional services.
+When you order a Cloud Foundation instance, you can also order add-on services.
 For more information about the available services, see [Services for Cloud Foundation instances](sd_planning.html#services-for-cloud-foundation-instances).

 ## Order summary

 Based on your selected configuration for the instance and add-on services, the estimated cost is instantly generated and displayed in the right pane.
-Click **Pricing details** at the bottom of the right pane to generate a PDF document that provides the estimate details.
+Click **Pricing details** on the right pane to generate a PDF document that provides the estimate details.

-## Procedure
+## Procedure to order Cloud Foundation instances

-1. From the {{site.data.keyword.cloud_notm}} Catalog, click **VMware** from the left navigation pane and then click **Cloud Foundation** in the **Virtual Data Centers** section.
+1. From the {{site.data.keyword.cloud_notm}} catalog, click **VMware** from the left navigation pane and then click **Cloud Foundation** in the **Virtual Data Centers** section.
 2. On the **VMware Cloud Foundation on IBM Cloud** page, click **Create**.
 3. On the **Cloud Foundation** page, enter the instance name.
 4. Select the instance type:
    * Click **Primary Instance** to deploy a single instance in the environment or to deploy the first instance in a multi-site topology.
-   * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability and complete the following steps:
+   * Click **Secondary Instance** to connect the instance with an existing (primary) instance in the environment for high availability.
+Complete the following steps:
      1. Select the primary instance that you want the secondary instance to be connected with.
-     2. If the primary instance that you selected is upgraded to the V2.5 release, or the primary instance is deployed in or upgraded to V2.4 and previous releases, check the prefilled **Administrator Password for the Primary Instance PSC** to ensure that it is correct.
+     2. For primary instances V2.5 or later, enter the value for the **Administrator Password for the Primary Instance PSC**.

-         **Note:** The **Administrator Password for the Primary Instance PSC** field is not available to primary instances that are deployed in V2.5 and later releases.
+     3. For primary instances V2.4 or earlier, verify that the prefilled value for the **Administrator Password for the Primary Instance PSC** field is correct.
 5. Complete the license settings for the instance components:
    *  To use IBM-provided licenses, select **Include with purchase**.
    *  To use your own license, select **I will provide** and enter the license key.